 I inched closer.
 “Drop him, Vortex!
 Or I drop you!”

-He knew an empty threat when he heard one, and pressed closer into his prey.
-Adrian writhed and struggled for oxygen.
-His kicks grew weaker by the moment.
-Tears rolled freely down his cheeks; he’d never been so close to death.
+He knew an empty threat when he heard one.
+Adrian writhed for oxygen.
+His kicks grew weak.
+Tears rolled down his cheeks.
+He’d never been so close to death.

-“While I hold no affection for Mr. Cade, I find your prejudices against him repugnant,” Dr. Vortex said.
-“It’s for individuals such as yourself and your lack of sensibility that human progress becomes stagnate.
+“While I hold no affection for Mr. Cade, I find your prejudices repugnant,” Dr. Vortex said.
+“It’s for individuals such as yourself that human progress becomes stagnate.
 Shame on you.”

 Adrian pleaded through the tears, but I could do nothing.
 One false move and he was a dead man.

-Countless revenge fantasies over as many nights crumbled into dust.
-Even if he deserved it every cell of my being screamed that it wasn’t meant to be.
+Countless revenge fantasies crumbled into dust.
+Even if he deserved it every cell screamed no.

 “Let him go,” I said.
-Burning photons jumped from my fingertips, ready to fire.
+Burning photons jumped from my fingertips.

 Then he was gone.
-In an instant Adrian Dempsey blinked from the room as if he never existed.
-The doctor lowered his arm and stretched as though it were not a human life he was playing with.
+Adrian Dempsey blinked from the room as if he never existed.
+The doctor lowered his arm and stretched.
+It was as though the life he toyed with wasn’t human.

-“This is better for the human gene pool,” he said.
+“This is better for the gene pool,” he said.

-A wide laser slash cut the air Dr. Vortex filled a moment before.
+A laser slash cut the air.
+Dr. Vortex vanished from its path.
 “I said where is he!”

-The villain appeared on the opposite side of the room by the stalls.
-He sneered.
+He appeared the stalls.
 “Would you believe I put a man on the moon?”

-Dr. Vortex stood by the obliterated sinks.
+Dr. Vortex rested by the obliterated sinks.
 “Are you quite done, Mr. Cade?”

 Rage twisted my knuckles into bombs.
-I grit my teeth, poised to land them in the villain’s face as many times as it took to stop him.
+They poised to land them as many times as it took to stop him.

 “Don’t waste your time mourning someone so vile,” he said.
 “Save your emotions for those who matter, such as your parents.”
-Dr. Vortex curled his lip as he blinked, leaving me alone amongst the splinters and settling dust.
+Dr. Vortex blinked from reality, leaving me alone in the settling dust.

-I shot through the window, and refracted through the glass.
-At top flight speed I crossed the suburbs in the direction of home.
+I shot through the window and refracted through the glass.
+At top speed I crossed the suburbs in the direction of home.

 * * * *

 I sprinted through the kitchen and into the garage, then up the stairs and into the bedrooms.
-Cars belonging to both parents sat outside, and keys sat in the bowl on the marble counter.
-Mom’s cell phone sat idle on the coffee table; she would never go anywhere without it.
+Cars belonging to both parents sat outside.
+Their keys sat in a bowl on the marble counter.
+Mom’s cell phone rested on the coffee table.
+She would never go anywhere without it.